BackupNerd/CoveDataProtection/readme.md

-TO DOWNLOAD ALL FILES click the green ( CODE button ) to download the entire Script Repository as a single .ZIP file.
+TO DOWNLOAD ALL FILES click the green ( CODE button ) to download the entire Repository as a single .ZIP file.

-TO DOWNLOAD INDIVIDUAL FILES Click the file name, then Right Click on the Raw Button and then select Save link as...)
+TO DOWNLOAD INDIVIDUAL FILES Click the file name, then Right Click on the Raw Button and select Save link as...)

 Sample scripts are not supported under any N-able support program or service.
 The sample scripts are provided AS IS without warranty of any kind.